The Ancient Cities of the Silk Road Uzbekistan and Turkmenistan

 Samarkand, sometimes called the ‘Rome of the Orient’ was already flourishing when Rome and Babylon were founded.
 During the course of our full day tour we visit the famous Registan Square, Bibi Khanum Mosque, Mausoleum of Tamerlane, Observatory of Ulughbek, the site where Uleg Bek, grandson of Tamerlane, made some of the greatest achievements of the pre-telescope era of astronomy in the 15th century.
 We also visit the regal mausoleums of Shah-I Zinda, site of Central Asia’s most sacred Islamic shrine, the massive mosque of Bibi Khanym, and the adjacent colourful market.
 You can purchase Samarkand’s famous bread which Alexander the Great unsuccessfully tried to have duplicated back home in Greece, or try some of the region’s local produce, from grapes to the world’s tastiest melons of multiple varieties.
 Our afternoon tour covers the Afrosiab Museum, located on the site of ancient Afrosiab.

-Overnight in Hotel (BD)
+Overnight at hotel in Samarkand.
+(BD)

-Day 12: Samarkand-Tashkent
+Day 12: Samarkand -Tashkent Train

-We continue on a city tour of Tashkent visiting mosques and madrassas (Islamic schools) housing craft workshops and dating from the 14th century.
+Early in the morning transfer to the train station for express train to Tashkent.In the morning transfer to the train station for express train journey to Tashkent.Upon arrival transfer to your hotel.
+Later we continue on a city tour of Tashkent visiting mosques and madrassas (Islamic schools) housing craft workshops and dating from the 14th century.
 We visit the Kukeldash Medressa, a grand 16th century academy undergoing restoration and the History Museum of Uzbekistan and the Museum of Fine Arts.
+Later visit Tashkent Metro stations.
+Overnight at hotel in Tashkent (BD)

 Day 13: Onward flight